 Certain information in this Offering Circular has been provided by the City and other sources considered by the Authority to be reliable.
 All estimates and assumptions contained herein are believed to be reliable, but no representation is made that such estimates or assumptions are correct or will be realized.
-No dealer, broker, salesperson or other person has been authorized by the Authority, the Underwriters or the Initial Purchasers to give any information or to make any representation with respect to the Fixed Rate Bonds, other than those contained in this Offering Circular, and if given or made, such other information or representation must not be relied upon as having been authorized by any of the foregoing.
+No dealer, broker, salesperson or other person has been authorized by the Authority or the Underwriters to give any information or to make any representation with respect to the Series 2013 I Bonds, other than those contained in this Offering Circular, and if given or made, such other information or representation must not be relied upon as having been authorized by any of the foregoing.
 The information and expressions of opinion herein are subject to change without notice and neither the delivery of this Offering Circular nor any sale made hereunder shall, under any circumstances, create any implication that there has been no change in the affairs of the parties referred to above since the date hereof.
-This Offering Circular does not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of the Fixed Rate Bonds, by any person, in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
-The Underwriters and the Initial Purchasers have reviewed the information in this Offering Circular in accordance with their responsibilities to investors under the securities laws as applied to the facts and circumstances of this transaction, but the Underwriters and the Initial Purchasers do not guaranty the accuracy or completeness of such information.
+This Offering Circular does not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of the Series 2013 I Bonds, by any person, in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+The Underwriters have reviewed the information in this Offering Circular in accordance with their responsibilities to investors under the securities laws as applied to the facts and circumstances of this transaction, but the Underwriters do not guaranty the accuracy or completeness of such information.

 This Offering Circular includes forecasts, projections and estimates that are based on expectations and assumptions which existed at the time such forecasts, projections and estimates were prepared.
-In light of the important factors that may materially affect economic conditions in the City and the amount of Tax Revenues (as defined herein), the inclusion in this Offering Circular of such forecasts, projections and estimates should not be regarded as a representation by the Authority, the Underwriters or the Initial Purchasers that such forecasts, projections and estimates will occur.
-Such forecasts, projections and estimates of fact or guarantees of results.
+In light of the important factors that may materially affect economic conditions in the City and the amount of Tax Revenues (as defined herein), the inclusion in this Offering Circular of such forecasts, projections and estimates should not be regarded as a representation by the Authority or the Underwriters that such forecasts, projections and estimates will occur.
+Such forecasts, projections and estimates are not intended as representations of fact or guarantees of results.